* As an Amazon affiliate, this site earns from qualifying purchases.

 Mountain Time

-This lesson plan on mountains in the Bible helps youth understand their significance in scripture.
-We will discuss why mountains are special places to encounter God and consider how we can have our own mountaintop experiences.
-The Gospel reading for the 2nd Sunday of Lent Year C, which describes Jesus’ Transfiguration, will be a key focus.
-We will explore other biblical mountain encounters to see how they reveal God’s presence and plans.
-This lesson encourages youth to seek and recognize God’s presence in their own lives.
+This lesson plan on mountains in the Bible helps youth explore their significance in Scripture.
+It focuses on why mountains are often depicted as special places to encounter God and invites participants to reflect on having their own “mountaintop” experiences.
+The Gospel reading for the 2nd Sunday of Lent Year C, which describes Jesus’ Transfiguration, serves as a central focus.

 Around the Mountain Game

 The Around the Mountain Game is a fun icebreaker that combines elements of “I Would Never Ever” and “Musical Chairs.”
 This activity can help youth connect with the themes of the 2nd Sunday of Lent Year C. As participants share and move around, they experience the idea of stepping out of their comfort zones, much like the disciples did during the Transfiguration.
-The game encourages openness and movement, symbolizing the journey up the mountain to encounter God and returning transformed.
-It fosters a sense of community and readiness to explore deeper faith experiences.

 Ups and Downs Discussion and Reflection

 The Ups and Downs Discussion and Reflection helps youth understand life’s highs and lows through the story of the Transfiguration.
 On the 2nd Sunday of Lent Year C, we reflect on how the apostles experienced an extraordinary moment with Jesus on the mountain, which strengthened them during tough times.
-This lesson encourages youth to remember their own “mountaintop” experiences with God to find strength during everyday challenges.
-Reflecting on these moments helps us carry the light of those experiences into our daily lives.

 More Lenten Ideas

 Lent is a time for conversion and reflection, beginning on Ash Wednesday and lasting 40 days.
 During Lent, Catholics practice prayer, fasting, and almsgiving to grow closer to God.
 On the 2nd Sunday of Lent Year C, we continue these practices by making small sacrifices, praying more, and giving to those in need.
-This page offers over 75 ideas for how to engage in these Lenten practices, suitable for all ages.
-You can also find specific ideas for each Sunday in Lent and detailed information about Holy Week.
-Here are a few ideas from the page:

 The Transfiguration – Lego Video: This engaging video tells the story of the Transfiguration with Legos.
 Kids of all ages will appreciate this presentation of this passage from the Gospel.